Airports in Miami: A Guide to Best 10 Miami Airports

 In addition, whether you travel for business, pleasure, or any other reason, you will take advantage of comfortable flights at reasonable pricing.

-As an adjunct training site for the primary naval aviation station known as NAS Miami, which is now known as Miami-Opa Locka Executive Airport, it was renamed North Perry Field.
+It was renamed North Perry Field as an adjunct training site for the primary naval aviation station known as NAS Miami, which is now known as Miami-Opa Locka Executive Airport.

 South Perry Field was another option, situated southeast of North Perry Field; South Perry was a grassy area without any amenities or structures meant to serve as a backup for North Perry.